-Nevertheless, we continued our business strategy on expanding the Group's own brands products to drive a new source of income during the year under review.
-We also continued to enhance the recognition on our own brands and manufacturing services by offering advanced and value-added products and services to customers.
-To cope with future development, we continued to participate in several large-scale computers and electronics exhibitions and reputable technology events this year, showcasing the latest and quality electronic products of the Group to buyers in order to seek new business opportunities.
+The Group continued to invest in research and development and promotion and development of new products and brand name.
+To cope with our future development, we continued to participate in several renowned worldwide computers and electronics exhibitions and reputable technology events this year, showcasing the latest and quality products of the Group to buyers as well as to seek new business opportunities.